hanspoo/b2b-starter/README.md

 # b2b-starter

-Working skeleton of a database based project with modern stack.
+Working skeleton of a database based project with modern stack, React + Express + Typeorm.

-Just react and express: for simplicity we have not used more elaborate frameworks such as nextjs or nestjs.
+For simplicity we have not used more elaborate frameworks such as nextjs or nestjs.

-We have prepared a video to help you to install:
+We have prepared a video to help you to install: https://www.youtube.com/watch?v=H3FVW_YogM8

-https://www.youtube.com/watch?v=H3FVW_YogM8

 ## Stack